-We also recommend considering the following regarding your investments: municipal bonds, dividend-paying stocks, annuities and advisory programs that offer tax management features.
+Depending on your situation, we also recommend considering investing in the following: municipal bonds, dividend-paying stocks, annuities and advisory programs that offer tax management features.
 You may also want to consider other actions, including:

 Tax diversification can help provide flexibility and sustainability for retirement savings.
 While tax codes may be complex and ever-changing, the solution doesn’t have to be.
 Talk to your Edward Jones financial advisor about how tax diversification can play a part in your long-term retirement goals.